Genivia/ugrep/README.md

-Context within a line is displayed by simply adjusting the pattern and using option `-o`, for example to show the word (when present) before and after a match of `pattern` (`\w+` matches a word and `\h+` matches spacing), where `-U` matches ASCII words instead of Unicode:
+Context within a line is displayed by simply adjusting the pattern and using option `-o`, for example to show the word (when present) before and after a match of `pattern` (`\w+` matches a word and `\h+` matches spacing), where `-U` matches ASCII words instead of full Unicode:

     ugrep -o -U '(\w+\h+)?pattern(\h+\w+)?' myfile.cpp